 Disclaimer: Some content in this article shows details only available with the new course page.
 As a Superadmin, you can activate the preview of the new course page for your user only, test it, and then activate it for all users.
 Learn more on the transition to the new course page.

-Docebo allows you to create a learning plan to assign to individual users, organization chart branches or groups.
-Learning Plans consist of a list of courses that the user must follow in a specific order.
+You can create a learning plan to assign to individual users, organization chart branches or groups.
+Learning plans consist of a list of courses that the user must follow in a specific order.
 These plans can be customized to allow specific enrollment rules, course purchases, certifications, and much more.
 Let's see how.